botong516/ParkSafari/README.md

 To start the server, run `npm install` and `npm start`.

 ## Frontend
+Make sure backend is running on the host and port specified in `config.json`.

 To start the client, run `npm install` and `npm start`.